Mazda Outer Tie Rod Replacement

 Do I Need Front Wheel Alignment?

-Once you replace the tie rods, you will need to get the front wheels aligned.
+- Once you replace the tie rods, you will need to get the front wheels aligned.
 You will need to take your car to a wheel alignment shop.
-If you don't get your wheels aligned, your car will pull to one side, and the tires may wear out quicker or unevenly.
+If you don’t align your wheels, your car will pull to one side, and the tires may wear out quickly or unevenly.

-On average, you will pay $100 to get the front wheels aligned.
-You can also get your car aligned at the Mazda dealership for around $120-$145.
+- On average, you will pay $100 to align the front wheels.
+You can also align your car at the Mazda dealership for around $120-$145.

-The cost to change Mazda tie rods can vary from $200 at independent auto mechanics and up to $480 at Mazda dealership.
-This doesn't include the cost of alignment.
+- The cost to change Mazda tie rods can vary from $200 at independent auto mechanics to $480 at a Mazda dealership.
+This doesn’t include the cost of alignment.

 Frequently Asked Questions